Evidence management: Physical container

 Physical containers for pieces of evidence varying in the type of storage they provide.

 Highly desirable pieces of evidence such as precious metals, currency, jewelry, firearms, and drugs often require higher levels of storage to protect them from theft, and reentry into the criminal environment.

-Inherently dangerous items of evidence such as drugs, and chemical, biological, nuclear, radiological materials require higher levels of storage to protect the well being of evidence management personnel.
+Inherently dangerous items of evidence such as drugs, and chemical, biological, nuclear, radiological materials require higher levels of storage to protect the well-being of evidence management personnel.

 Typically physical containers are of a size and shape that they are able to be handled by a single person.
 Small items can be placed in an evidence bag: a plastic bag with special tamper resistant features and places to record the chain of custody.
 Large volumes of evidence will require larger containers typically able to be handled using a fork lift.
+Special faraday bags are used to prevent unauthorized electronic access to sensitive evidence.

 Evidence management organisational units

 Evidence storage work unit

 Most organisations collecting evidence have specific work units responsible for the safekeeping and preservation of evidence.
 The evidence storage work unit, typically called a property office is responsible for: